EighteenZi/rocksdb_wiki/How-to-backup-RocksDB?.md

     backupable_db->CreateNewBackup();
     delete backupable_db; // no need to also delete db

 This simple example will create a backup of your DB in "/tmp/rocksdb_backup".
+Creating new BackupableDB consumes DB* and you should be calling all the DB methods on object `backupable_db` going forward.

 Restoring is also easy:

     RestoreBackupableDB* restore = new RestoreBackupableDB(Env::Default(), BackupableDBOptions("/tmp/rocksdb_backup"));
     restore->RestoreDBFromLatestBackup("/tmp/rocksdb", "/tmp/rocksdb");